Pediatric Dentistry | Valparaiso, Indiana

 Be aware that adult and non-ADA approved brands of toothpaste often contain harsher abrasives, which remove tooth enamel and weaken primary teeth.
 In addition, some popular toothpaste brands contain sodium lauryl sulfate (shown as “SLS” on the package), which cause painful mouth ulcers in some children.

 Cavities and tooth decay form more easily between teeth.
 Therefore, the child is at risk for between-teeth cavities wherever two teeth grow adjacent to each other.
-Your dentist can help demonstrate correct head positioning during the flossing process and suggest tips for making flossing more fun.
+Your pediatric dentist can help demonstrate correct head positioning during the flossing process and suggest tips for making flossing more fun.

 Avoid Drinks at Bedtime